leonwatson2/Services-Http-and-Observables-in-Angular5/script.md

 ```
 7. Then we don't need these imports from rxjs anymore.
 #### //app.component.ts
-8. Inside our app.component.ts file nothing will change there since all the `app.component` is subscribe to that title in the title service.
+8. Inside our app.component.ts file nothing will change there since all the `app.component` does is subscribe to that title in the title service.
 #### //change-title.component.ts
-9. Then inside our `change-title.component.ts` we need to change the variable that we call next on to the title variable in the `TitleService`
+9. Then inside our `change-title.component.ts` we need to change the variable that we call next on, to the title variable in the `TitleService`
 ```
 this.titleService.title.next(newTitle)
 ```
-10. then if we go back to the application you'll see that now we have the same functionality with a lot less code.
+10. Then if we go back to the application you'll see that now we have the same functionality with less code.

 ## HttpClient
-1. There will be times in your creating of your application that you'll want to get data from a database and you'll most likely use an API or backend of some kind that you query to.
+1. There will be times when your creating applications that you'll want to get data from a database and you'll most likely use an API or backend of some kind that you'll want to send http request to.
 2. In Angular this can be done using the HttpClientModule which allows us to send request and recieve responses to and from Web Services.
-3. We're going to be using the [JsonPlaceHolder](https://jsonplaceholder.typicode.com/) to learn how to use the HttpClient in Angular to send and recieve request.
+3. We're going to be using the [JsonPlaceHolder](https://jsonplaceholder.typicode.com/), as our backend, to learn how to use the HttpClient in Angular to send and recieve request.
 #### app.module.ts
 4. First Thing we'll need to do is add the `httpClientModule` to the imports array of the module we'll be using it in.
 So that'll be our app.module.
-    - So we'll import it at the top, from `@angular/common/http`
+    - We'll import it at the top, from `@angular/common/http`
     ```
     import { HttpClientModule } from '@angular/common/http'
     ```